UniMath/agda-unimath/src/metric-spaces/short-maps-pseudometric-spaces.lagda.md

   {l1a l2a l1b l2b : Level}
   (A : Pseudometric-Space l1a l2a)
   (B : Pseudometric-Space l1b l2b)
-  (f : short-function-Pseudometric-Space A B) where
+  (f : short-map-Pseudometric-Space A B) where

-  left-unit-law-comp-short-function-Pseudometric-Space :
+  left-unit-law-comp-short-map-Pseudometric-Space :
-    ( comp-short-function-Pseudometric-Space A B B
+    ( comp-short-map-Pseudometric-Space A B B
-      ( id-short-function-Pseudometric-Space B)
+      ( id-short-map-Pseudometric-Space B)
       ( f)) ＝
     ( f)
-  left-unit-law-comp-short-function-Pseudometric-Space =
+  left-unit-law-comp-short-map-Pseudometric-Space =
-    eq-htpy-map-short-function-Pseudometric-Space
+    eq-htpy-map-short-map-Pseudometric-Space
       ( A)
       ( B)
-      ( comp-short-function-Pseudometric-Space
+      ( comp-short-map-Pseudometric-Space
         ( A)
         ( B)
         ( B)
-        ( id-short-function-Pseudometric-Space B)
+        ( id-short-map-Pseudometric-Space B)
         ( f))
       ( f)
       ( λ x → refl)

-  right-unit-law-comp-short-function-Pseudometric-Space :
+  right-unit-law-comp-short-map-Pseudometric-Space :
-    ( comp-short-function-Pseudometric-Space A A B
+    ( comp-short-map-Pseudometric-Space A A B
       ( f)
-      ( id-short-function-Pseudometric-Space A)) ＝
+      ( id-short-map-Pseudometric-Space A)) ＝
     ( f)
-  right-unit-law-comp-short-function-Pseudometric-Space =
+  right-unit-law-comp-short-map-Pseudometric-Space =
-    eq-htpy-map-short-function-Pseudometric-Space
+    eq-htpy-map-short-map-Pseudometric-Space
       ( A)
       ( B)
       ( f)
-      ( comp-short-function-Pseudometric-Space
+      ( comp-short-map-Pseudometric-Space
         ( A)
         ( A)
         ( B)
         ( f)
-        ( id-short-function-Pseudometric-Space A))
+        ( id-short-map-Pseudometric-Space A))
       ( λ x → refl)
 ```